BuyerEdge

 Market Position

-At €545,000, this home is priced below what similar properties sold for in the area.
-Favourable entry conditions — but consider a structural survey before committing.
+At €545,000, this home is priced above what similar properties sold for — buyers at this level tend to overpay without a defined ceiling.
 Percentile unavailable (insufficient asking-price comps) — using median positioning only.

-3 closed sales nearby · 10mo recency · Low confidence · Property Price Register
+3 closed sales nearby · 12mo recency · Low confidence · Property Price Register

 Sources: PPR, SEAI, OPW, planning records.